 Bear in mind, however, that if you decide to move your mortgage to a new one your existing lender may charge an early repayment charge.
 This is a type of ‘exit fee’ that can be found in your lenders T&Cs.
 Alternatively, chat to Loan.co.uk who will be able to offer all the advice you might need around remortgaging.

 Rather than worrying about what debt you may or may not have, there are various agencies that can assist in showing you what your credit score actually is.
 Loan.co.uk can run a ‘soft credit check” if you need to apply for a mortgage or loan.
 Meaning, this will provide some basic answers on your financial status and not affect the score!

 4. Responsible resolutions

 Financial well-being should form a major role in your new year’s resolutions.
-One of the more common New Year goals is to save more money but, ideally having a long-term plan in place has far greater benefits financially.
+One of the more common New Year goals is to save more money but having a long-term plan in place to manage money has far greater benefits financially.

 If you have been yearning to get on the property ladder or ‘invest’ in that dream property, then take the time to speak to our brokers about the many options available.

 Januworry may seem endless and the idea of buying a home impossible, but in actual fact, banks are making it easier for first time buyers.
 According to figures released from the Bank of England, interest rates have fallen to a 23-year low.
 This means that banks are currently offering the lowest mortgage rates since 1995 (since the records were started).
 Even if you think you have not saved up enough for a deposit, it may be worth chatting to our brokers as there are many options available.

 If you are ready to set your new year up for success and want to take the plunge into buying a property, remortgaging your home, or even looking to consolidate all of your debt then chat to our experts.